The Framework

 Exchange NYSE, NASDAQ, AMEX OTC and pink sheet stocks are excluded.
 Liquidity and disclosure requirements matter for fair valuation.

 Beta Logged, not filtered We track beta for context but don't eliminate on it.
-High beta stocks trading at deep value can offer exceptional risk-adjusted returns.
+High beta stocks trading at a strong discount can offer exceptional risk-adjusted returns.

 Stage 2 — The DCF valuation